bizity/.github/profile/README.md

 ## What We're Building

-* Professional and business profiles
+• Profiles for individuals, professionals, creators, organizations, and businesses
-* Creator showcases
+• Public showcases and visibility tools
-* Community discovery
+• Search and discovery systems
-* Events and spotlights
+• Events, spotlights, and community participation
-* Networking and opportunity tools
+• Opportunity and referral ecosystems
-* AI-assisted guidance and growth systems
+• AI-assisted guidance and growth tools

 ## Our Principles